chainer/chainer/docs/source/tutorial/ptb.rst

 2.2.10 Setup Optimizer
 ^^^^^^^^^^^^^^^^^^^^^^^

 Prepare an optimizer.
-Here, we use GradientClipping to prevent gradient explosion.
-It automatically clip the gradient to be used to update the parameters in the model with given constant gradclip.
+Here, we use :class:`~chainer.optimizer.GradientClipping` to prevent gradient explosion.
+It automatically clips the gradient to be used to update the parameters in the model with given constant ``gradclip``.

 .. literalinclude:: ../../../examples/ptb/train_ptb.py
    :language: python